-(2) The clerk of the court shall cause a copy of the notice of hearing and petition to be forwarded on or before the next business day to the appropriate law enforcement agency for service upon the respondent as provided in subsection (I).
+(2) The clerk of the court shall cause a copy of the notice of hearing and petition to be forwarded on or before the next business day to the appropriate law enforcement agency for service upon the respondent as provided in subsection (k).

+(3) The court must also order the respondent to undergo an assessment for suicidal or homicidal ideation.

-(3) The court may, as provided in subsection (k), issue a temporary ex parte extreme risk protection order pending the hearing ordered under this subsection (c).
-A temporary ex parte order must be served concurrently with the notice of hearing and petition as provided in subsection (I). (d) Upon notice and a hearing on the matter, if the court finds by a preponderance of the evidence that the respondent poses a risk of causing bodily injury to the respondent's self or others by having in the respondent's custody or control, or by purchasing, possessing, or receiving, a firearm or any ammunition, then the court shall issue an extreme risk protection order for an appropriate period of up to twelve (12) months.
+(d) Upon notice and a hearing on the matter, if the court finds by clear and convincing evidence that the respondent poses a significant danger of causing personal injury to the respondent or others by having in the respondent's custody or control, or by purchasing, possessing, or receiving, a firearm or any ammunition, then the court shall issue a risk protection order for an appropriate period of up to one hundred eighty (180) days.

-(e) In determining whether grounds for an extreme risk protection order exist, the court may consider any relevant evidence, including, but not limited to, the following:
+(e) In determining whether grounds for a risk protection order exist, the court must consider the reported results of the ordered assessment for suicidal or homicidal ideation, and may consider any additional relevant evidence, including, but not limited to, the following:

-(1) A recent act or threat of violence by the respondent against the respondent's self or others, whether or not the violence or threat of violence involves a firearm;
+(1) A recent act or threat of violence by the respondent against the respondent's self or others, regardless of whether the violence or threat of violence involves a firearm;

-(2) An act or threat of violence by the respondent within the past twelve(12) months, including, but not limited to, an act or threat of violence by the respondent against the respondent's self or others;
+(2) An act or threat of violence by the respondent within the past twelve(12) months, including, but not limited to, acts or threats of violence by the respondent against the respondent's self or others;